clinicedc/edc-facility/README.rst

 ++++++++++++++++++++

-The ``HealthFacility`` model is used by ``edc-next-appointment`` when reporting the next routine visit for a participants in a trial that follow the participant's routine clinic schedule.
-See ``edc-next-appointment``.
+The ``HealthFacility`` model is used by ``edc-next-appointment`` when reporting the next routine appointment for a participant.
+This is important for trials that collect data at routine clinic appointments not set by the research staff or defined by the protocol.

+See also ``edc-next-appointment``.

 If you need to customize the model, declare the concrete model locally in your app.
 You can use the mixins to build your own classes.